 We've even put together a preparation checklist of things to plan for your move.
 From things to start planning for months in advance, to what to remember closer to moving day, on the day itself and a couple of reminders after the move.
 Check out our ultimate 'how to move house' guide here:

-Here's some suggestions to help you plan for your move.
+Here's some quick moving tips to help you plan for your move.

 - Work out your preparation time-frame.
 Start researching removalist companies early on so you get the company and date you need, look at testimonials, experience, their insurance, talk to them to gauge how professional they are.
 What date do you need to start packing to make the move deadline?
 Schedule in regular packing times to make sure you can meet this deadline.
 It might be helpful to calculate the days you think you will need to pack each room.